 Canacol Energy Ltd. Provides 2023 Capital and Gas Sales Guidance

-/EIN News/ -- CALGARY, Alberta, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- Canacol Energy Ltd. (“Canacol” or the “Corporation”) (TSX:CNE; OTCQX:CNNEF; BVC:CNEC) is pleased to provide its capital and gas sales guidance for 2023.
-Dollar amounts are expressed in United States dollars, with the exception of Canadian dollar unit prices (“C$”) where indicated and otherwise noted.
+CALGARY, Alberta, Dec.
+20, 2022 (GLOBE NEWSWIRE) -- Canacol Energy Ltd. ("Canacol" or the "Corporation") CNECNNEFCNEC)) is pleased to provide its capital and gas sales guidance for 2023.
+Dollar amounts are expressed in United States dollars, with the exception of Canadian dollar unit prices ("C$") where indicated and otherwise noted.

 The Corporation announces that its 2023 capital budget is between $138 million and $163 million which will be fully funded from existing cash and 2023 cash flows.
 Forecast realized contractual gas sales for 2023, which include downtime, are anticipated to range between approximately 160 and 206 million standard cubic feet per day ("MMscfpd").
 The Corporation's firm 2023 take-or-pay contracts alone average 160 MMscfpd net of 2023 contractual downtime.
 The average wellhead sales price, net of transportation costs where applicable, is expected to be approximately $4.95/Mcf to $5.09/Mcf.